XingMXTeam/maoxunxing.com/content/posts/code-computer/index.md

 ---
-title: "Talk about the nature of computers"
+title: "Talking about the nature of computers"
 date: 2021-08-24
 tags:
 - Operation System